Return of the Ancients

 Hub: The Ruins of Kingsmarch (South-East)

 The Atlas now has a south-eastern coastline with the open ocean beyond.
 The Ruins of Kingsmarch is the hub — the town from Act 4 in ruins after the cataclysm.
-You set out on an expedition with Farrow to explore the ocean, investigate the tombs of fallen Kalguurans, and seek the crater of a fallen star — a meteor of pure Verisium.
+The ocean questline is driven by Rog, searching for his wife Gwennen; Dannig leads the Kalguuran expeditions, with Farrow joining the crew.
+You set out to explore the ocean, investigate the tombs of fallen Kalguurans, and seek the crater of a fallen star — a meteor of pure Verisium.
 Logbooks launch the journey.

 Ocean Exploring (reworked from Logbooks)